Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 		- \"mu\" (Real): mu-factor for the coordinate in the lattice used to derive sum rules.
 		- \"CG\" (Real): Clebsch-Gordan coefficient from symmetrization for systems without doublets.
 Equal to 1 for all amplitudes for a system with at least one doublet.
 		- \"CKM\" (List): Contains weak interaction factors (Real) from the Hamiltonian.
 Only appears for physical systems.
-	- \"n ASRs\" (List): Contains the number of amplitude sum rules (Real) at each order of breaking.
+	- \"n ASRs\" (List): Contains the number of amplitude sum rules (Real) found at each order of breaking.
-	- \"ASRs\" (List): Contains matrices of amplitude sum rule coefficients (Real) corresponding to each order of breaking.
+	- \"ASRs\" (List): Contains matrices of amplitude sum rule coefficients (Real) listed by order of breaking.

 ### findA2SRMat
 findA2SRMat[ASRMat] finds the A2SR matrix for a given ASR matrix.